superlloyd/Galador.Reflection/serialixer.md

 *Step 1*, ID, is here to ensure that each object is written only once.
 Further write will only write the ID.

 *Step 2*, write the type meta data, so that the data can be deserialized.
-It only done when the type is not known for sure. i.e if the expected type is sealed or is a value type, there is no need to write type information.
+It is only done when the type is not known for sure. i.e if the expected type is sealed or is a value type, there is no need to write type information.
 Further if the type has already be written just its ID will be written.